Vexillum adamsianum

 Vexillum adamsianum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

-The length of the shell attains 11.2 mm.
+The shell is small, between 8-17 mm in length.
+The shell often appears in white with red-brown or purple-brown blotch.
+The Aperture (mollusc) is pink to purple inside.

 Distribution

 This marine species was found of Hawaii, Tahiti and Mozambique.

+Trivia

+The species is named after Mr. Andrew C. Adams from Aiea, Hawaii, to honor his contributions to the study.